This post may contain affiliate links. Please read our disclosure policy.

 Enter your email below and we’ll send the recipe straight to your inbox (and more recipes sent daily!)

-• Soft sided luggage – pack in duffles or things that you can slide under the bed after you unpack.
+• Soft sided luggage – Hard suitcases eat up floor space.
+Duffels or soft rollers slide under the bed once you unpack.

 • Tip: ask your cabin steward for extra hangers – you can hang a ton of stuff up, but there isn’t a lot of room in the drawers – hang your bulkier items and use the drawers for your smaller items.